StartLabs-Web/website-v2/README.md

 ```

-Navigate to the website repo with `$ cd startup.mit.edu/New-Wensote` and then pull updates.
+Navigate to the website repo with `$ cd startup.mit.edu` and then pull updates.